A General Model of Structured Cell Kinetics: Quorum sensing in Gram-negative bacteria

-For background on quorum sensing in bacteria and a number of models that assume that the internal concentration of the signal molecule $X$, i.e., $y$, is the same in all cells, see \cite{Brown}.
-The case of Gram-negative bacteria is an interesting test case of our approach, as it involves a significant simplification: we can assume that the number of cells is constant, so $V \equiv \hbox{const}$ is now a parameter and $dV/dt=0$.
+A number of models for quorum-sensing in Gram-positive and Gram-negative bacteria that assume that the internal concentration of the signal molecule $X$, i.e., $y$, is the same in all cells, see \cite{Brown}; we will review the model for Gram-negative bacreria below.
+The case of Gram-negative bacteria is an interesting test case of our approach, as, like the case of magnetic ion-exchange resin-based water treatment discussed in section \ref{MIEX}, it involves a significant simplification: we can assume that the number of cells is constant, so $V \equiv \hbox{const}$ is now a parameter and $dV/dt=0$.
+Below, as is done by Brown, we will find convenient to use the parameter $\phi=V/W$.
 Fickian diffusion of $X$ between the cells and the extracellular region is assumed, so that the $i$-equation is

-where $D$ is a diffusion constant, and we included terms modelling intracellular synthesis $g_s(y)$ (which in \cite{Brown} is taken to be a constant term plus a Hill-type term) and intracellular degradation $g_d(y)$ (which in \cite{Brown} is taken to be linear, so that $g_d(y)=-m_Iy$, parameterised by the intracellular degradation rate $m_I$).
-The $p$-equation is
+where $D$ is a diffusion constant, and following \cite{Brown}, we include terms modelling intracellular synthesis $g_s(y)$, which we take to be a constant term $a_0$ plus a Hill-type term,and a linear intracellular degradation term $g_d(y)$.
+If we choose the Hill exponent to be $2$, we have